Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Stone Harbor Beach is a great stretch of sand with facilities.
 Though it can get crowded at times, it still has enough space that you’ll be able to find a nice relaxing spot away from other people.

-Lifeguards are also super vigilant about keeping everyone safe and, compared to most beaches, the walk to and from restrooms and the parking lot is short – it’s great if you’ve got a lot of beach gear in tow.
+Lifeguards are also super vigilant about keeping everyone safe.
+Also, compared to most beaches, the walk to and from restrooms and the parking lot is short – which is great if you have little ones, or if you’ve got a lot of beach gear in tow.

 Stone Harbor locals are like their town – friendly and welcoming.
 This adds up to a great beach day all around.